Event Handling and SocketContext Reference

 When to use it

-- Sharing state across the lifetime of a connection.
+- To share state for the lifetime of the connection.

 Method http_extensions()